imryche/litequery/README.md

 ### Using Your Queries

 Define your database and queries, and then call them as methods.
+Choose async or sync setup based on your needs.
 It's as straightforward as it sounds.

 ```python
 import litequery